-Note: The 237 is designed for short duration ac excitation; dc excitation or continuous ac excitation may damage the sensing grid.Read More
+Note: The 237 is designed for short duration ac excitation.
+The sensing grid may become damaged by dc excitation or continuous ac excitation.Read More

 The "-L" on a product model indicates that the cable length is specified at the time of order.

 The resistance of the sensor at the wet/dry transition point should be determined.
-A sharp change in resistance occurs in the wet-dry transition on the uncoated sensor; normally the transition is between 50 and 200 kohms.
-Coated sensors have a poorly defined transition which normally occurs from 20 kohms to above 1,000 kohms.
-For best results, the leaf wetness sensor should be field calibrated since the transition point will vary for different areas and vegetation.
+A sharp change in resistance occurs in the wet-dry transition on the uncoated sensor; normally the transition is between 50 and 200 kohm.
+Coated sensors have a poorly defined transition, which normally occurs from 20 kohm to above 1,000 kohm.
+For best results, the leaf wetness sensor should be field calibrated because the transition point will vary for different areas and vegetation.

 |Resistance at Wet/Dry Transition||

 |Operating Temperature Range||0° to 100°C|

 Sensor may crack when temperature drops below -40°C.

 |Painting||Sensor is shipped unpainted so customer can choose appropriate surface finish to best match the application.|

 |Dimensions||7.6 x 7.1 x 0.64 cm (3.0 x 2.75 x 0.25 in.)|

 |Weight||91 g (3 oz) with 3.05 m (10 ft) cable|